 Even without riding, there are many opportunities to get involved in SCA equestrian activities.

-Ground crew (as mentioned above) is a great way to help out, and will earn you much gratitude from the Equestrian Marshal in Charge.
+Ground crew (as mentioned above) is a great way to help out, and will earn you much gratitude from the Equestrian Marshal in Charge and the riders.
 Setting up the list field (arena) and equipment might be done the night before, or early in the morning on the day of the event.
 During the event, people are needed to hand weapons to riders, reset some of the games or obstacles, and help keep an eye out for safety.
 After the event, the equipment has to be taken down and loaded for the journey home.
 Help with any or all of these tasks is always greatly appreciated!

 Since most of the equestrians are busy either running the event or riding, a good photographer is always welcome so that we can share pictures of the event.
 Check with the Equestrian Marshal in Charge for suggested spots for the best photos.
 If you have enough SCA equestrian experience, you may be permitted inside the list field (arena) during some games, if being there does not create a safety hazard.
 If you are taking photos to be published (print or online), you may need photo releases - check with the Marshal in Charge or bring your own.

 Although not as commonly seen, horses can be driven for some of the equestrian games.
 A passenger carries and uses the weapons.
 This passenger does not need to be an authorized equestrian, however you should be familiar with the games and equipment.
 Archers take note - archery from a moving cart can be quite challenging!
 Check with a Marshal to find out if there are any SCA equestrians who drive in your area, or who may be at an upcoming event.